 Bertrand du Guesclin built this house for his wife Tiphaine Raguenel in 1365.

-9- The apse of the Eglise St-Pierre, the parish church, spans the lane.
+The apse of the Eglise St-Pierre, the village parish church, amazingly spans the lane.

-The church was built in the 11th century, but was considerably altered over the centuries.
+Built in the 11th century, the little church was considerably altered over the centuries.

 Mont St Michel and St. Michael Mount

-The foundation of Mont St Michel has always been compared to St Michael's Mount Abbey's, off the coast of Cornwall in England.
+The foundation of Mont St Michel has always been compared to that of St Michael's Mount Abbey, off the coast of Cornwall in England.